 Attainment of a doctoral degree in music at Five Towns College requires outstanding scholarship and research culminating in a dissertation that contributes to the general fund of knowledge in the area of concentration.
 Qualified doctoral candidates must earn a minimum of 60 credits beyond the master’s level and must maintain a 3.0 G.P.A. or higher.

-Doctoral Degrees in music at the College are intended for those planning to work at the most advanced academic and professional levels of musical endeavor.
+D.M.A. degrees at the college are intended for those planning to work at the most advanced academic and professional levels of musical endeavor.
 Upon admission, you will be expected to achieve competence as musician/scholars who can communicate effectively both orally and in written form.
 Students pursuing a doctorate in music education should be able to demonstrate the ability to write concisely with clarity and prepare critiques of musical performances that reflect mature, sensitive insights into musical values.

 Doctoral study requires a minimum of three or four years of graduate work.
 Completion of an appropriate master’s degree is prerequisite to doctoral study.